Meenic/discord-bot-template-ts/README.md

-# ⚡ Discord TypeScript Bot
+# ⚡ Discord Bot Template TypeScript

 This repository provides a structured template for building a Discord bot using TypeScript and the `discord.js` library.
 It includes a modular service-loading system, command handling with support for slash commands, and more!